sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-integrate-scrypt-service.md

 # How to Integrate sCrypt Service

-Before interacting with a `sCrypt` contract, we must create a contract instance representing the latest state of the contract on chain.
+Before interacting with an existing `sCrypt` contract that exists on chain, we must create an instance of the contract based on the latest state of the contract on chain.
 Such an instance can be created by calling the  [`fromTx`](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#create-a-smart-contract-instance-from-a-transaction) method.
 However, this means your application needs to track and record all contract-related transactions, especially for a stateful contract.

 An easier alternative is to leverage `sCrypt` infrastructure service, which tracks such transactions, so you can focus on your application logic.

-## Get Your API Key
+## Get an API Key

-### Step 1: Create Your Free Account
+### Create account

-Go to the [sCrypt homepage](https://scrypt.io) to create your free account.
+Go to the [sCrypt.io](https://scrypt.io) to create your free account.

 ![](../../static/img/homepage.png)

-### Step 2: Get API Key
+### Get API key

 Sign in and click on the copy icon to copy your API Key.